Patient Specific Knee Replacement

 That same level of care is also extended to the instruments that will be used during your surgery.
 After all, no matter how expertly designed an implant is, if it is not correctly placed in your body, it will never be able to perform at its peak.
 Consequently, neither will you.

 Patient-specific cutting guides

 It is important to note patient-specific cutting guides do not change the basic premise of a total knee replacement.
 To reconstruct the joint’s functionality, your surgeon will remove the damaged bone and soft tissue in your knee and replace them with specially designed metal and plastic components.
-Patient-specific cutting guides allow your surgeon to select and position your new implant based on your anatomy before stepping into the operating room.
+Patient-specific cutting guides allow your surgeon to select and position your new implant based on your anatomy.

 Patient-specific cutting guides provide a personalised solution to your surgeon to bridge the gap between the precisely engineered implant and your anatomy.

 Proposed Advantages of patient-specific cutting guides

 Patient-specific cutting guides reduce the number of steps required to perform total knee replacement surgery and eliminate the need to insert guide rods into the thigh bone.
 Both of which potentially shorten the amount of time a patient spends in the operating room and reduce some of the associated risks.1-7.
 However these advantages haven't been borne out to date in the results of the Australian National Joint Replacement Registry.

 Patient-specific cutting guides allow the surgeon to know what to expect with surgery.
 A pre- op plan is created for your case and identifies your implant size and placement that will be used.
 This plan is sent to the surgeon before the cutting guides are even made.

 Why is the MRI so important?